Welcome to chaoskaiser72's ONScripter Corner!

 New Development

 A good acquaintance of mine, Galladite27, contacted me in 2022 intending to take up my ONScripter-EN development bounty.
 The new ONScripter-EN is being developed with help from GP32 of Insani, with some features backported from his own ONScripter-insani.
-The new repository is located here on Github.
+The new repository is found here on Github.

 Runtime Basics